cast-org/clusive/INSTALL.md

       * You can change the `Display Name` from "example.com" to something more meaningful to your situation, but it does not really matter.

+## Connecting to Bookshare

+Optional.
+In order to allow users to download books from their Bookshare accounts, you would need to obtain a Bookshare API key from Benetech.
+If you have one, in Clusive's admin interface, go to "Social Applications", click Add, and set:
+* Provider: Bookshare
+* Name: bookshare
+* Client ID: your API key
+* Sites: add your site

 ## Running Cypress tests

  * Run the standard local install.
 This will install Cypress as a dev dependency.